jwulf/reproducer-35790/README.md

 2. The User Task is fetched, but the query for the variables (Search User Task Variables) fails with 404 for the user task entity (the `userTaskKey` is a path parameter).
 3. The query for the search variables by `userTaskKey` returns 200 but with an empty set of variables.

+Using code that waits for eventual consistency across these three endpoints (Search User Tasks, Get User Task, Search User Task variables) make all the problems go away.

 ### Example of user task returned in query, but 404 when you GET it

 1. We called [Search User Tasks](https://docs.camunda.io/docs/next/apis-tools/orchestration-cluster-api-rest/specifications/search-user-tasks/) and got back a CREATED User Task entity for our process instance.